Bad Hunting (Daughter of the Wildings, Book 2)

 “I’d lay money on it,” Lainie said.

 He strapped the knapsack behind Abenar’s saddle, and mounted up.
-Then, with a silent nod to each other – neither of them seemed to want to speak out loud – he and Lainie rode on southwest along the endless, empty trail towards the slowly-sinking sun.
+Then, with a silent nod to each other – neither of them seemed to want to speak out loud – he and Lainie rode on southwest along the endless, empty trail towards the slowly-sinking sun, the feeling of death still at their backs.

 Copyright 2015 Kyra Halland.
 All Rights Reserved.